Phileosopher/commonplace/understanding.md

 2. We can train toward it (i.e., "nurture")
 3. [Nature](reality.md) or [culture](culture.md) can grant it automatically, which often works as a multiplier for the rest

+APPLICATION: The only difference between understanding and skill is whether we know something consciously or subconsciously, which isn't always clearly defined.

 The most abstracted form of wisdom represents as proverbs, which have the following characteristics:

 - Short enough to be memorable